WHAT DO YOU KNOW ABOUT FLAME RETARDANTS

 DOES IT EXIST ANY NATURAL NON-TOXIC

-FLAME RETARDANT? - Yes!
+FLAME RETARDANTS ? - Yes!

-The REDFR-project initiated by FIRA (Furniture Industry Research
+In year 2005, the REDFR-project initiated by FIRA (Furniture Industry Research

 Association) in UK supported by TSB (Technical Strategy

-Board) in UK tested 27 different flame retardants, all said to
+Board) in UK, tested 27 different flame retardants, all said to

 be eco-friendly and completely harmless to humans and other organic livings.

-the fire safety standards? - Yes!
+DOES MHE® and Bio-Eco treated materials meet the fire safety standards? - Yes!

 To know more about MHE®, please, go to the menu and click on